(4) Second Interview

 How do you mark the Second Interview?

-The Mark Scheme against each of the applicable Selection Criteria for the First Interview, and some additional specific guidance, is available as a download here.
+The Mark Scheme against each of the applicable Selection Criteria for the Second Interview, and some additional specific guidance, is available as a download here: Second Interview Mark Scheme.
+We reviewed this mark scheme for the 2023 application round and made some small revisions including to the award of marks for oral advocacy.

 The interview panel will mark candidates solely by reference to their performance in the second interview and will not have access to (either during the interview, in providing marks or selecting for the second interview) the candidate’s scores in previous rounds.
 The panel will have the candidate’s Opinion from the case study round for the purpose of the conference.